Dealing With Second Mortgages In Bankruptcy

 - Stripping second mortgage liens on underwater homes through Chapter 13 bankruptcy

 - Judicial lien removals to render the second mortgage an unsecured debt

 Many individuals and families face financial strife related to different types of debt.
 Medical bills, credit card debts and personal loans are often the focus of debt relief.
 However, an unmanageable mortgage may complicate the debt relief process.
 Eliminating secured debt is important, but looking at the whole picture is often critical in obtaining a true fresh start.
 I evaluate every detail to obtain optimal results on an individualized basis.

 Contact A Skilled Bankruptcy Lawyer In Eugene

-To learn more about how my experience and knowledge of bankruptcy law and debt relief options can serve you, please call 541-393-2790 or 800-673-1891 or send me an email to request a free and confidential consultation.
+To learn more about how my experience and knowledge of bankruptcy law and debt relief options can serve you, please call 541-393-2790 or send me an email to request a free and confidential consultation.
 I have office in Eugene to serve you, with flexible scheduling available.